eduardoefb/orc8r/docs/k8s_vm.md

 time ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i hosts 01_compile.yml
 ```

-### To confirm that image is uploaded, check if they are available in registery url:
+### To confirm that image is uploaded, check if they are available in registry url:

 Example:
 ```bash